orbs-network/orbs-spec/behaviors/services/transaction-pool.md

 * [Configurable](../config/services.md) max size.
 * [Configurable](../config/services.md) interval to clear expired transactions.
   * Transaction is expired if its timestamp is later than current time plus the [configurable](../config/shared.md) expiration window (eg. 30 min).
-  * Notify public api about transactions it needs to respond to:
+  * Notify public api about expired transactions it needs to respond to:
     * If we are marked as the gateway for this transaction in the pending pool, it was originated by the node's public api.
-    * If indeed local, update the registered public api service by calling its `HandleTransactionsBlock`.
+    * If indeed local, update the registered public api service by calling its `HandleTransactionError`.
       * Provide block height and timestamp according to the last committed block.

 #### Committed transaction pool